 The Darling Marine Center was established in 1965 when Ira C. Darling donated his Walpole farm to the University of Maine with the expressed intent of establishing a marine laboratory on the shore of the Damariscotta River Estuary.
 To help maintain and improve the property, Mr. Darling also created the largest trust in the university’s history, which included endowments for two chaired professorships.

 Other significant contributions followed.
-The waterfront property and cottage of Mr. George Willett now accommodates visiting faculty; the building that housed the first classroom and lecture hall, now part of the library, was a gift from the Kresge Foundation; and Professor John Dearborn and his wife Bethel created a trust that continues to support undergraduate Capstone research and educational opportunities at the Darling Center.
+The waterfront property and cottage of Mr. George Willett now accommodates visiting researchers; the building that housed the first classroom and lecture hall, now part of the library, was a gift from the Kresge Foundation; Betty Noyce supported expansion of our first flowing seawater laboratory; and Professor John Dearborn and his wife Bethel created a trust to support capstone research and other educational opportunities for Darling Marine Center students.

 Elizabeth M. Erickson

 If you would like to discuss giving options with our gift officer, please call Liz Erickson at 207-581-1145.